scottlittle/expand-cell-fullscreen/README.md

 # expand-cell-fullscreen
-Expand Jupyter notebook cell to entire screen
+A Jupyter notebook extension to expand Jupyter notebook cell to entire screen.
+Select a cell, click the fullscreen button and the entire cell is fullscreen!

 # Installation
 1. Clone or download this repository.